-Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

 The building holds a current building warrant of fitness.
 Electrical equipment has been tested and tagged.
 All medical equipment and all hoists have been serviced and calibrated.

-There is an approved evacuation scheme and emergency supplies for at least three days.
+There is an approved evacuation scheme and security procedures in place.